-- it represents a key element of knowledge for the company bodies to ensure they are fully aware of the situation and effective monitoring of company risks and their interrelationships; - it directs changes in the strategic guidelines and company policies and makes it possible to adapt to the organisational context in a coherent manner; - it oversees the functionality of the management systems and the compliance of the prudential supervisory authorities; - it fosters the spreading of the proper culture of risks, legality and company values.
+- it represents a key element of knowledge for the company bodies to ensure they are fully aware of the situation and effective monitoring of company risks and their interrelationships; - it directs the changes in strategic guidelines and company policies and ensures the consistent alignment of the organisational framework; - it monitors the efficiency of operational systems and compliance with the prudential supervisory authoritites; - it helps promote a culture of risk awareness, compliance with the law and the respect of corporate values.

-Owing to these characteristics, the internal control system takes on a strategic role for the Group and the culture of control assumes a significant position in the scale of company values, involving the entire company organisation (company bodies, structures, hierarchical levels, personnel) in the development and the application of logical and systematic methods for identifying, measuring, communicating and managing risks.
+Consequently, the Internal Controls System takes on a strategic role for the Group and the culture of control assumes a significant position in the scale of corporate values, involving all levels of the organisation (company bodies, units, hierarchical levels, staff) in the development and application of logical and systematic methods for identifying, measuring, disclosing and managing risks.

-In the Group model, the components that characterise the control systems are:
+Within the Group model, the components that characterise the control systems are:

 - the control environment: formalisation of the roles and responsibilities in the corporate processes constitutes a necessary condition for an effective company control system.
-It represents the basis for all the other components, guaranteeing transparency, accountability and compliance with the principles of sound and prudent management; - risk control: the risk governance process consists of the set of activities connected to the identification, valuation, management and monitoring of risks originating from the various operating segments, as well as the definition of management policies for these risks; - controls structure: regarding the rules and instruments the individual company functions use to ensure adequate control activity; - information and communication: the information must be identified, collected and disseminated in the form and within the times that allow each function to fulfil the responsibilities incumbent upon it.
+It represents the basis for all the other components, guaranteeing transparency, accountability and compliance with the principles of sound and prudent management; - risk control: the risk governance process consists of the set of activities connected to the identification, valuation, management and monitoring of risks originating from the various operating segments, as well as the definition of management policies for these risks; - controls structure: regarding the rules and instruments the individual company functions use to ensure adequate control activity; - information and communication: information must be identified, collected and distributed in a form and time frame that allows each unit to fulfill its responsibilities.
 In this regard, the IT systems adopted assume a key role for ensuring "sound and prudent management".
 The IT systems must guarantee a flow of information which enables all levels of the structure to adequately perform the respective management tasks and adhere to the obligations set by the internal regulations and the legal provisions; - monitoring: the internal control system must be constantly monitored to ensure it functions adequately and to guarantee its design is updated where necessary.